Characterizing Commodity Serverless Computing Platforms: The evaluation tool

-\textit{TBS} is an open and modular platform that supports extensible benchmarking on any serverless computing platform through a set of well-defined interfaces. \textit{TBS} abstracts necessary components (i.e., packaging component, deploying component, testing component, logging component, cleaning-up component, and results generating component) to benchmark the target serverless computing platform.
-If developers want to integrate a new serverless computing platform into \textit{TBS}, they just need to provide the platform-specific implementation with the official APIs and SDK, then they can automatically measure the new serverless computing platform.

-The specific illustration for components of \textit{TBS} is explained as follows.
-The packaging component automatically packages a benchmark (discussed in Section~\ref{sec:benchmark}) as a zipped file or a container image for further deployment.
+\testbedName abstracts necessary components for each serverless computing platform, including the packaging component, the deploying component, the testing component, the logging component, and the result generating component.
+The packaging component automatically packages a benchmark as a zipped file for further deployment.
 The deploying component can specify configurations (shown in Figure~\ref{fig:info}) and deploy functions to the target platform.
 The testing component is to execute deployed functions based on configured trigger types, e.g., sending an HTTP request.
 The logging component is used to retrieve and store the execution logs of each measurement.
-Although different serverless computing platforms have different formats of logs, they often contain basic information (e.g., timestamp, execution time of functions, output result of functions, etc.) about the life cycle of a function.
+Although different serverless computing platforms have different formats of logs, they often contain basic information (e.g., timestamps, the execution time of functions, the output result of functions, etc.) about the life cycle of a function.
 For each benchmark in our study, we save the important contents, as well as the output result in logs.
-The result generating component can extract valuable information from structured logs, and generate a comparable result about different serverless computing platforms.
+Result generating component can extract valuable information from structured logs, and generate a comparable result about different serverless computing platforms.
+If developers want to integrate a new serverless computing platform into \testbedName, they just need to provide the platform-specific implementation with the official command-line tool, APIs, or SDK.
+Leveraging these basic components, developers can easily evaluate different platforms with specific configurations and experiment settings.